 |Blade cut resistance:||How well can the palm material of the glove resist cutting objects?|

 |Tear resistance:||What force is needed to rip glove, by tearing a precut hole in the material of the glove.|

 |Puncture resistance:||What force is needed to puncture the palm of the glove with a calibrated spike?|

 Gloves are tested for each of these properties and results reported as performance ratings.
-The higher the rating, the better the glove is with respect to this property.
-Maximum performance achievable is level 4, except for Cut which reaches a Maximum of 5.
-Further optional testing of impact cut resistance and anti-static performance may also be performed.
+The higher the rating, the better the glove has performed under the testing methodology.
+Maximum performance achievable is level 4, except for Cut which reaches a Maximum tested level of 5.